stayease-sliit-2026/stayease-hotel-service/README.md

 Deployment flow:

-1. CI pushes the `latest` Docker image tag on `main`.
+1. CI tests the service and pushes Docker tags on `main`.
-2. The Azure workflow provisions the Container Apps environment and app.
+2. The Azure workflow starts after the successful `CI/CD` workflow on `main`.
-3. The app pulls `docker.io/<username>/stayease-hotel-service:latest` and reads runtime config from secrets.
+3. The app deploys the exact `sha-<full-git-sha>` image produced by CI and reads runtime config from secrets.